alinex/node-builder/src/man/builder.1.md

 Usage
 -------------------------------------------------

-    builder [-vC] -c command... [dir]...
+    builder <command> [options] [dir]...

 You can give the following commands:

-    - list - show the list of possible commands
-    - create - create a new package
+    create   create a new package (interactive)  changes  show changes since last release clean    cleanup files
-    - update - update and installation of package with dependent packages
-    - link - link local parallel installed packages into this one
-    - compile - compile code
+    compile  compile code
+    doc      create api documentation
+    link     replace released package with locally linked module publish  publish package in npm
-    - pull - pull newest version from repository
+    pull     pull newest version from repository
-    - push - push changes to repository
+    push     push changes to remote repository
-    - publish - publish package in npm
-    - doc - create documentation pages
-    - test - run automatic tests
+    test     run automatic tests

-    - clean - cleanup files
+General Options:

+    --help, -h      Show help                                            [boolean]
+    --nocolors, -C  turn of color output                                 [boolean] --verbose, -v   run in verbose mode (multiple makes more verbose)      [count] --quiet, -q     don't output header and footer                       [boolean]

+Examples:

+    builder test -vb            to run the tests till first failure builder test -v --coverage  to run all the tests and also show --browser                   coverage info
-    - changes - list unpublished changes
+    builder changes             show overview of changes

-And the available options are:

-    -c, --command   command to execute (use list to see more)           [required] -C, --nocolors  turn of color output
-    -v, --verbose   run in verbose mode
-    --private       create: private repository
-    --package       create: set package name
-    -m, --message   push: text for commit message --local <pkg>   link: specify the packages to link -u, --uglify    compile: run uglify for each file --minor         publish: change to next minor version --major         publish: change to next major version --try           publish: don't really publish but check if it is possible --force         publish: also if tests have errors or submodules not up-to-date
-    -b, --bail      test: stop on first error --coverage      test: create coverage report
-    --coveralls     test: send coverage to coveralls
-    --watch         test,doc: keep process running while watching for changes --browser       test,doc: open in browser
-    --publish       doc: push to github pages
-    --dist          clean: all which is not needed in production --auto          clean: all which is created automatically -h, --help      Show help
+    builder publish --minor     to publish on npm new minor version

+You may use environment variables prefixed with 'BUILDER_' to set any of the options like 'BUILDER_VERBOSE' to set the verbose level.

+For help for a specific command call:

+    builder <command> --help

+This will show also the specific options, only available for this command.

 Commands and options